Meaning and Definition

 Higher Interest Rates

-For those investors who believe that interest rates will decline in future, inverse floaters give them the opportunity to earn higher interest rates.
+For those investors who believe that interest rates will decline in the future, inverse floaters give them the opportunity to earn higher interest rates.
 This can also prove to be a diversification opportunity for any portfolio.